 Everything you need to know about the Manu National Park

-- What to do within the Manu National Park
+- Why the Manu National Park is so special

-The Manu national park in the Amazon jungle in Peru is located in the southeast of Peru, in the department of Madre de Dios, very close to Cusco.
-If you are in the surroundings of Cusco you can take the opportunity to enter one of the most amazing sectors within all of Peru.
+The Manu national park is located in the southeast of Peru, in the department of Madre de Dios, very close to Cusco, and it forms a part of the Amazon jungle in Peru.
+If you are in the surroundings of Cusco, you can take the opportunity to enter one of the most amazing sectors within all of Peru.

 One of the dreams of every traveler is to be able to enter the Amazon and see the varied biological diversity that is within it.
 Manu National Park is one of the most conserved sectors within the Peruvian Amazon.
 The Manu National Park is not the only sector protected from external influences, there are other wonderful places in the Peruvian Amazon to explore, such as the Tambopata National Reserve that borders Bolivia or even the Pacaya Samiria National Reserve in the north of the country.